petergns/awsCatalog/README.md

 Add SSH Key Pairs
 ------

 **OpenSSH key Note:** If you are using Putty, you want to open Puttygen, and load the .ppk file, which holds your key.
-Then you want to copy this for pasting into the instance at step 3.
+Then you want to copy the text in the first textbox for pasting into the instance at step 3.

 ![Putty - Load Key](https://github.com/petergns/linux_server_catalog/blob/master/temp/PuTTy-load_ssh.PNG?raw=true)